awsdocs/aws-lambda-developer-guide/doc_source/applications-tutorial.md

 ## Create an application<a name="applications-tutorial-wizard"></a>

 Create an application in the Lambda console\.
+In Lambda, an application is an AWS CloudFormation stack with a Lambda function and any number of supporting resources\.
+In this tutorial, you create an application that has a function and its execution role\.

 **To create an application**